chadkluck/serverless-video-converter/README.md

 }
 ```

 While `VideoOutputBucket` is a comma separated list, `VideoOutputPrefix` is not.
 You will either need to modify the code or deploy separate instances in order to accommodate different output paths.

-#### Watermarking

-You can add watermarking to the MediaConvert job by modifying the `job.json` file used in the Lambda function.
-See the [Adding Water Marking to job.json](./docs/README-Watermarking.md) documentation for details on how to implement watermarking in your MediaConvert jobs.

-#### Custom Job Settings

-In addition to modifying the `job.json` file for the function, you can manage multiple job settings, placing one in the root of various directories in your `VideoSourceBucket` upload path.
-This allows you to determine what job setting you wish to use by uploading a video to a directory that contains a particular job setting.
-Modify your Lambda function to look for a `job-settings.json` file in the directory the video event came from.
-(If one doesn't exist you can always fall back on the default `job.json`).

-For more information on this solution see [AWS documentation for Job Settings](https://docs.aws.amazon.com/solutions/latest/video-on-demand-on-aws-foundation/job-settings-file.html).

-For even more, see [AWS documentation for Job Settings file examples](https://docs.aws.amazon.com/mediaconvert/latest/ug/example-job-settings.html).

-You can also create a job through the console and export the settings file.

-#### Captions

-MediaConvert does accept caption files as part of the job submission.
-You will need to ensure the caption file is available prior to submitting the job to MediaConvert.
-This can be baked into a preprocess.
-For example, the S3 triggers only on `.mp4` file uploads (you could include additional video formats as well).
-You could have a previous process generate a transcript and place the caption file in the same `VideoSourceBucket` prior to uploading the video file.
-The Lambda function can then receive the event for the video file and check to see if there is a companion transcript.
-If there is then submit that with the job.
+When using the Atlantis developer platform for S3 buckets fronted by the CloudFront CDN, `$STAGE_ID$/public` is the standard prefix path.
+Changing this can cause issues when used with other Atlantis projects.
+You can change `videos` to whatever you want.

 ## Extending